WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step4-image-04.png" />

-The application will begin to create and you will be taken to the application page and Bluemix will begin starting the application.
+The application creation process will begin.
+You are taken to the application page and Bluemix will begin starting the application.
 Wait until you see that the application is running.

+6. **Select** the "Dashboard" button in the left side main menu when the application is in a running state.

 ## Step 5: Create a Watson Analytics Account